PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.Azure.md

 }
 ```

+## Service management

+The service structural entities (such as paths) should be provisioned using the respective management service.

+The management service can be registered thought the `AddAzureEventBusManager` extension method for `IServiceCollection`.

+The extension method also expects an `AzureEventBusOptions` entity as an argument.

 ## Service redundancy

 Short lived outages are mitigated thought the [exponential back-off retry strategy](Core.md#retry-strategies) that this library implements.